-- A. The purposes of this procedure are: To resolve disputes informally at the lowest possible levels; - B. To provide an orderly and prompt procedure for resolving disputes which arise regarding the interpretation of the Memorandum of Understanding; - C. To encourage communication between employees, the Association, and County representatives; - D. To determine and correct, if possible, the causes of grievance disputes.
+- A. To resolve grievance disputes informally at the lowest possible level; - B. To provide an orderly and prompt procedure for resolving disputes which arise regarding the interpretation of the Memorandum of Understanding; - C. To determine and correct, if possible, the causes of grievance disputes - D. To encourage communication between employees, the Association, and County representatives.